An isoperimetric inequality for Laplace eigenvalues on the sphere: Introduction and main results

 \subsection{Organization of the paper}

 In the next section we give a brief overview of results on isoperimetric inequalities and extremal metrics for Laplace-Beltrami eigenvalues on surfaces.
 In Section~\ref{minimal_immersions} we recall the relation between extremal metrics, minimal immersions into spheres and harmonic maps.
 We also extend our considerations to harmonic immersions with branch points and metrics with conical singularities.
 In Section~\ref{Calabi-Barbosa-implications} we state the Calabi--Barbosa theorem on harmonic immersions $\mathbb{S}^2\longrightarrow\mathbb{S}^n$ with branch points, and define the notion of the harmonic degree.
 Up to this point, our exposition follows closely~\cite{Nadirashvili-Penskoi2016q} where similar ideas have been used to obtain a sharp isoperimetric inequality for the second eigenvalue on the projective plane.
-The main novel ingredient of our approach is introduced at the end of Section~\ref{Calabi-Barbosa-implications}: it is an upper bound due to N. Ejiri~\cite{Ejiri1998} on the harmonic degree of a harmonic immersion $f:\mathbb{S}^2\longrightarrow\mathbb{S}^{2m}$ in terms of the index $k$ of the eigenvalue $\lambda_k$ extremized by the metric induced by $f$.
+The main novel ingredient of our approach is introduced at the end of Section~\ref{Calabi-Barbosa-implications}.
+It is an upper bound due to N. Ejiri~\cite{Ejiri1998} on the harmonic degree of a harmonic immersion $f:\mathbb{S}^2\longrightarrow\mathbb{S}^{2m}$ in terms of the index $k$ of the eigenvalue $\lambda_k$ extremized by the metric induced by $f$.
 The proof of Theorem \ref{maintheorem} is presented in Section~\ref{mainproof}.
 For the convenience of the reader, in Appendix \ref{sec:Ejiri} we sketch the proof of Ejiri's bound, which uses techniques from algebraic geometry.
 These methods are relatively new in spectral geometry and appear to be significant in the study of extremal metrics for Laplace-Beltrami eigenvalues (see also~\cite{Nayatani-Shoda2017q}).

 {\bf Acknowledgements.} A.P. is very grateful to the Institut de Ma\-th\'e\-ma\-ti\-ques de Marseille (I2M, UMR~7373) for its hospitality.
-The authors would like to thank E.~Lauret for a helpful remark on the earlier version of the paper.
+The authors would like to thank G.~Kokarev, E.~Lauret and the anonymous referees for helpful remarks.